MR-Amoori/Complete_installation_of_X-UI_panel/README.md

 # Complete installation of X-UI panel
-- How to fully install the XUI panel.
+- How to fully install the X-UI panel.
 - Get an SSL certificate for the domain.
 - Install Google BBR.
 - IR domains filter and Iran IPs filter to reduce the possibility of being filtered.